 A certificate will be given to a successful student.
 The Instructor will provide support if needed for the duration of the program.
 Prospective students can challenge the sections below based on prior learning.

 - By the end of this course, students are introduced to a wide range of cases showing the intricacies of diagnosing and treating mental illness from multiple perspectives.
 This course will help a student understand how culture, family, and work factor into a person’s mental health.

-- Through detailed case studies, the student will be introduced to the before, during, and after diagnosis, treatment and follow-up of a client's individual experience with mental health disorders.
+- The student will be introduced to the before, during, and after diagnosis, treatment and follow-up of a client’s individual experience with mental health disorders through detailed case studies.